Make sure you have a recent (>= 2009) OS X or Linux box with at least 8 GB of RAM and Python 2.7.x. For a no-fuss install, enter

 Configuring the AWS CLI

 at the shell prompt.
-You will be prompted to enter your Access Key ID, your Secret Access Key, and your default region.
+You will be prompted to enter your Access Key ID, your Secret Access Key, a default region name, and a default output format.

 us-east-1 is the standard region for US customers, and it spans data centers on the East and West Coasts.
 However, if you or your input data live elsewhere, you may want to default to one of the other regions listed here.
 For example, we find that Rail is fastest at downloading and preprocessing data hosted by the European Nucleotide Archive in the